 It’s going to be helpful for wildlife photography, but also for the legions of photographers like me who love to photograph their dog!

-Owners of the Sony A9, A7R III and A7 III will soon be able to add this functionality with a firmware upgrade.
-It’s nice to see one of our Christmas wishes coming true!
+Owners of the A7R III and A7 III are now able to add this functionality with a firmware upgrade.
+It will be coming to the Sony A9 soon.
+It’s nice to see one of our Christmas wishes come true!

 The Sony A7III and A7RIII now have ‘real-time’ Eye AF and Animal Eye AF.
 That means it can work when you press the shutter release and it doesn’t need to be assigned to another control.
 However, before you can use it you need to activate it as follows: